via the South Col

 Both Rolfe and Raj spend many months a year climbing in the Himalaya and have established a close rapport with our ground crews.
 For the initial weeks of the climbing phase the Sherpas task will be to aid the team in establishing camps and assisting your effort by carrying all communal camping, cooking and some of your luggage to the higher camps (C1 to C3).
 You will be accompanied daily by your Expedition leader.
 For summit day every single climber will be accompanied by their own summit Sherpa.
 We work as a close group of friends and climbers are closely involved in the decision-making process.

 Is there a Base Camp manager?

-We have a Sirdar and a 360 Expedition leader at BC to oversee everything.
+We have a Sirdar and a 360 Expedition leader at BC and at ABC to oversee every aspect of the expedition.
 A Sirdar is the camp manager who ensures the smooth running of the expedition logistics and oversees the Sherpa team and porters.
 It is his role to assure that your local team is getting all the support they need to do the work necessary to help you climb the mountain.
 He works closely with the 360 Expedition leaders to support the climbing team to the best of their abilities.
 Their combined experience is huge and ensures you have the best chance at reaching the summit.

 Food and Water

 All meals at Base Camp and Camp 2 are of the highest possible standards.
 In fact considering that our cooks have to produce the best possible meals in a wilderness setting using only the most basic of facilities the meals they produce are nothing short of miracle.
 The meals are always fresh, nutritious and varied.
 We ensure that dietary preferences are met and that the best local ingredients are used.
 The underlying aim is to provide you with tasty interesting meals that are nutritionally balanced to refuel hungry bodies and to replenish stores for the next day of activity.